Aboubakary Siddiki

-Aboubakary Siddiki (born on 10 June 1972 in Maroua, located in the Far North Region of Cameroon), is a Cameroonian president of the opposition party Patriotic Movement for the Salvation of Cameroon (PMSC).
-He completed his primary education at Primary School Founange-Maroua from 1978 to 1983 and continued his secondary education at Bilingual High School Maroua in 1984 to 1993.
-Siddiki later traveled to France, where he obtained a diploma in marketing and a Higher European Diploma in Marketing from IPG Marseille from 1994 to 1997.
+Aboubakary Siddiki (born 10 June 1972 in Maroua, located in the Far North Region of Cameroon), is a Cameroonian president of the opposition party Patriotic Movement for the Salvation of Cameroon (PMSC).

 Career

-Siddiki has been actively involved in business and entrepreneurship.
-He served as the CEO of Cameroon Pure Water from 2002 to 2014.
-His business ventures contributed to local economic growth and provided employment opportunities.

 Siddiki is the President of the Patriotic Movement for the Salvation of Cameroon (PMSC), a political party he founded in 2013.
 He served as a municipal councilor in the rural commune of Maroua from 2002 to 2007.
-Siddiki has been an outspoken critic of the Cameroonian government, advocating for democracy, equality, and economic prosperity.
+Siddiki has been an outspoken critic of the Cameroonian government.